docker-archive/docker-tutorial/README.txt

 This will setup the symlinks such that you don't need to run setup.py every time you want to see a change. i.e. your local repository is now linked into the environment.

-Now
-* In your "host" app, include "docker_tutorial" and in a template {% include 'tutorial/snippet.html' %}
-* Make sure your "host" app uses the same environment and it should all just work.

 Happy coding!